jidesoft/jidejs/website/contents/guide/00-installation/01-installation.md

 Since **jide.js** uses the AMD format, you must start by including an AMD loader in your HTML file.
 There are a lot of options for AMD loaders but we will focus on the quasi standard: [require.js](http://www.requirejs.org).

+If you've never heard of AMD or require.js, you don't need to worry.
+We've prepared a [short introduction](/guide/01-core-concepts/00-modules.md) that explains how to get up and running with AMD for you.

 For the purpose of this tutorial, we assume that your project has the following directory layout:

 * /index.html